karaoke-dev/karaoke/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for showing interest in the development of osu!.
+Thank you for showing interest in the development of karaoke ruleset.
 We aim to provide a good collaborating environment for everyone involved, and as such have decided to list some of the most important things to keep in mind in the process.
 The guidelines below have been chosen based on past experience.

 ## Table of contents